 1.1 Background

-According to the characteristics of HF communication and its increasing demand for stability, reliability, and emergency recovery, HF adaptive systems appeared first in the 1980s.
+According to the characteristics of high frequency (HF) communications and the increasing demand for stability, reliability, and emergency recovery, HF adaptive systems appeared first in the 1980s.

-During years of technical development, standards have been proposed and updated by organizations, practical systems are being researched and applied, also ITU-R continually updates Recommendations concerned with the HF adaptive system. .
-For standards, the United States of America developed the automatic link establishment (ALE) standard of which military version as MIL-STD-181-141A (now updated to MIL-STD-181-141C) and civilian version as FED-STD-1045A. .
-AAs the most influential standard, it became the worldwide de facto standard for digitally initiating and sustaining HF radio communications.
+Over years of technical development, standards have been proposed and updated by organizations, practical systems have been researched and applied, and the ITU-R continually revised and updated Recommendations concerning HF adaptive system.
+For note, the United States of America developed the automatic link establishment (ALE) standard version FED-STD-1045A.
+As the most influential standard, it became the worldwide de facto standard for digitally initiating and sustaining HF radio communications.

 With the progression of these standards, various HF adaptive systems came forth with the same general functions.
-These general functions are also typically described in the Recommendation ITU-R F.1110-3:
+These general functions are also typically described in Recommendation ITU-R F.1110-3:

-“Basically, an adaptive system has a triple function:
+“Basically, an adaptive system has three functions:

-– automatic selection of the frequency and of other system parameters to be used;
+– automatic selection of the frequency and other system parameters to be used;

-– automatic operation as regards calling, establishing the communication (with possible switch-over to the peripheral equipment needed for the type of service to be provided), and disconnecting;
+– automatic operation for calling, establishing the communication (with possible switch-over to the peripheral equipment needed for the type of service to be provided), and disconnecting;

-– adaptivity during the communication so as to optimize at all times the quality of service according to the ionospheric conditions and spectrum congestion.”
+– adaptivity during the communication in order to optimize the quality of service according to the ionospheric conditions and spectrum congestion at all times.”

 1.2 Deploying adaptive systems

-While deploying a HF adaptive system, the above functions may be implemented by using techniques or operating as follow.
+While deploying an HF adaptive system, the above functions may be implemented by using techniques or operating as follow.

 1.2.1 Frequency agile/adaptive – RTCE & LQA

-Among adaptivity techniques, frequency agile technique is the core method in HF adaptive communication, while real-time channel evaluation (RTCE) is the basis and the key of the frequency agile technique.
+Among adaptivity techniques, the frequency agile technique is the core method in HF adaptive communication, while real-time channel evaluation (RTCE) is the basis and the key of this technique.
 The term RTCE was first proposed by Darnell in 1978:

 “RTCE is the process of measuring appropriate parameters of a set of channels in real time and of employing the data thus obtained to describe quantitatively the states of those channels and hence their relative capabilities for passing a given class, or classes, of communication traffic.”

 The RTCE technique contains ionospheric pulse sounding, chirp sounding (described in Recommendation ITU-R F.1337), channel evaluation and calling (CHEC) sounding, 8FSK sounding, etc. The requirements for RTCE are both accuracy and speed, which run counter each other.
-The more accurate, the more parameters should be measured, such as Signal to Noise And Distortion ratio (SINAD), multiple path (MP), fading, bit error ratio (BER), Doppler shifts, statistic characteristics of noise/interference, harmonic distortion, etc. In actual engineering, measuring this many parameters leads to passive real time data processing and requires a high-performance signal processor, which is obviously not economical.
-It has been proven that by measuring SINAD, MP, and BER would mostly reflect the evaluation of channels.
+The more accurate, the more parameters should be measured, such as Signal to Noise And Distortion ratio (SINAD), multiple path (MP), fading, bit error ratio (BER), Doppler shifts, statistical characteristics of noise/interference, harmonic distortion, etc. In actual engineering, measuring this many parameters leads to passive real time data processing and requires a high-performance signal processor, which is obviously not economical.
+It has been proven that measuring SINAD, MP, and BER accurately reflects the evaluation of channels.

-While the overall process of applying the RTCE technique in a HF adaptive system to make, assess and analyse measurements of channels, is called link quality analysis (LQA).
-LQA is often conducted before communication or in the communication gap, and the achieved data is stored in an LQA matrix.
-According to each channel’s evaluation score in the LQA matrix, the best communication frequencies may be chosen in proper order.
-Considering the amount of time to complete LQA circuit, in general, 10 to 20 frequencies are stored in a frequency pool, but some adaptive systems have the capability to store and use up to several hundred frequencies.
+The overall process of applying the RTCE technique in an HF adaptive system to make, assess and analyse channel measurements, is called link quality analysis (LQA).
+LQA is often conducted before the communication or in the communication gap, and the data are stored in an LQA matrix.
+According to each channel’s evaluation score in the LQA matrix, the best communication frequencies may be chosen in the proper order.
+Considering the amount of time to complete the LQA circuit, in general, 10 to 20 frequencies are stored in a frequency pool, but some adaptive systems have the capability to store and use up to several hundred frequencies.

 An example of an LQA matrix is shown below: